 Who is offering finance?

-Apart from the big brands such as British Gas and Help Link some manufacturers offer their own finance plans.
-Baxi seems to be the most promient within search engines but there are also deals from innovative companies such as Flow Energy.
+Apart from the big brands such as British Gas and Help Link some manufacturers offer their-own finance plans.
+Baxi seems to be the most prominent within search engines but there are also deals from innovative companies such as Flow Energy.
 Their boiler is a combined heat and power (CHP) appliance and the claim is that it will generate electricity to put back into the home.

 However it seems the smaller installation firms are now able to compete with the larger energy companies by offering their own finance.
 This seems a lot cheaper with better deals.